 Before I begin this post proper, I feel I need to point out that “Coke” is the most common abbreviation in the UK used for Coca-Cola.
 As far as I understand most other countries (including English speaking ones) tend to say “Cola”.
 But Cola can mean one of several brands of a similar drink (including supermarket own brands).
 I think that’s why people, in England at least, still use the word “Coke” for Coca-Cola.
 Now, to what I wanted to share…

-It seems in this day of so much easy access to information (both true and false) people still blithely believe and spread “urban myths”, and it is around this time of year when one about Santa Claus and Coca-Cola still seems to get mentioned.
+It seems in this day of easy access to so much information (both true and false) people still blithely believe and spread “urban myths”, and it is around this time of year when one about Santa Claus and Coca-Cola still seems to get mentioned.
 This year, within less than a week, I heard it from two groups of people.

 The claim is that Santa Claus was not dressed in red and white until Coca-Cola used him in their adverts, changing his look forever.

 This is simply not true.
-Coca-Cola’s adverts with Santa Claus began in the 1930s.
-But Santa had been dressed in red with white fur for at least nearly a hundred years before that.
-In fact, we can see that since his creation by Washington Irving and Clement Clark Moore.
+Coca-Cola’s adverts with Santa Claus began in the 1930s, but Santa had been dressed in red with white fur for nearly a hundred years before that, or longer.
+In fact, we can see that this had been the case since his creation by Washington Irving and Clement Clark Moore.

 It all started as a joke that was not supposed to be taken seriously!

 Clement Clark Moore then changed the night on which St Nicolas (Santa Claus) delivered presents from St Nicolas’s Eve (December 5th) to Christmas Eve (December 24th), and there he has stayed for most of us.
 (Though I believe that in several countries in Europe, St Nicolas’s day is still celebrated, and children put out boots, or little shoes, or clogs on the evening before, to be filled with sweets).